fmatosqg/android_scaffold/README.md

 Environment variables such as server url are configured through `buildSrc/src/main/kotlin/Environment.kt`

 ## Java packages convention
 - This app is packaged by feature.
-What it means is that if it has a feature called login and another called list the following tree is expected:
+What it means is that if it has a feature called login and another called landing the following tree is expected:

 ```
 ui
  |
  \ login
+ \ landing
- \ list
+ \ common
 domain
  |
  \ login
+ \ landing
- \ list
+ \ common
 utils
 ```

+ui.common is a place for generic code shared among different feature

 Which is an advantage once the app has over 20 activities and presenters.